Pine Cone Forest Small World Winter Activity

 The character on the left is building a snowman!

-You can decorate the trees with paper confetti or biodegradable glitter.
-Place a craft foam star or play dough star on the top.
+Place a craft foam star or play dough star on the top of a tree.

-Kids can explore winter in the woods with this simple pine cone trees hands-on activity.
+Enjoy the fun of exploring winter in the woods with this simple pine cone trees hands-on activity!

 Visit our Winter Season on Pinterest for more crafts and activities